AIMS OF THE SOCIETY

 - to advance public education in the practice and ethics of cremation; and

-- to investigate methods of disposing of the bodies of dead persons which appear to the Society to be superior to cremation and, if the Society thinks fit, to promote such methods and advance public education in their practice and ethics either instead or in addition to cremation.
+- to investigate methods of disposing of the bodies of dead persons which appear to the Society to be superior to cremation and, if the Society thinks fit, to promote such methods and advance public education in their practice and ethics either instead of or in addition to cremation.

-In pursuance of these objects the Society has power, among other things, to
+In pursuance of these objects the Society has power, among other things, to:-

-- to organise meetings and lectures, to foster research and to disseminate knowledge about cremation by any other appropriate means
+- to organise meetings and lectures, to foster research and to disseminate knowledge about cremation by any other appropriate means;

-- to co-operate with other organisations and individuals, both national and international
+- to co-operate with other organisations and individuals, both national and international;

-- to encourage the highest operational and ethical standards in cremation practice through the establishment, ownership, management of or investment in crematoria and associated facilities and by such other means as the Council thinks fit
+- to encourage the highest operational and ethical standards in cremation practice through the establishment, ownership, management of or investment in crematoria and associated facilities and by such other means as the Council thinks fit;